6.05.2010

 Friday.

-Logan Killicks and Joe Starks.
+In Class: Logan Killicks and Joe Starks.

 Homework: Ch 5, pp. 34-50 (17).
 Prep for Monday's student-led, graded discussion on the characterization of Joe Starks (essential lines and their implications).